augustinh22/msc_markdown/source/03_AppliedExample.md

 # Use-Case Selection

 An area located in what is currently known as north-western Syria was chosen as the use-case illustration and is covered by three adjacent Sentinel-2 granules with observations from June 2015 to June 2018.
+The data cube is, however, automatically updated once a day with the most recent Sentinel-2 data and derived information layers.

 ## Background